Munjor, Kansas, is a small unincorporated town in south-central Ellis County.

-Another of the area many villages that were settled by German-Russian immigrants, the people first arrived in Herzog (Victoria) in August, 1876.
+Another of the many villages in German-Russian immigrants settled, the people first arrived in Herzog (Victoria) in August 1876.
 The immigrants then established a small village along Big Creek before moving a couple of months later to the present location.
 They also soon organized the Munjor Land Company, a townsite was surveyed, and each lot holder became a member of the company.

 More immigrants joined them over the next couple of years.
 The residents built the St. Francis Catholic Church — a small frame building in 1877, to which they added on to several years later.
-In September, 1881, the tiny community received a post office.
+Then, in September 1881, the tiny community received a post office.

-In 1889, the frame church was replaced by a more substantial stone building which was dedicated the next year.
+In 1889, the frame church was replaced by a more substantial stone building dedicated the following year.
 Over the years, it was enlarged.
 A parochial school building was also built in the late 1800s that was later used by the Hays public school system.
-By 1910, Munjor’s population was about 100, but it evidently fell over the next decade as the post office was closed in May 1919.
+By 1910, Munjor’s population was about 100, but it fell over the next decade as the post office was closed in May 1919.

-The village obviously saw a growth spurt in the 1930s as it once again obtained a post office in May, 1936.
-Its life; however was short.
-Five years later, in September, 1941, it closed its doors forever.
+The village saw a growth spurt in the 1930s as it once again obtained a post office in May 1936.
+Its life, however, was short.
+Five years later, in September 1941, it closed its doors forever.